CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

 Exams will be conducted as following

-    - Group 1 (Wednsday batch) -> 3rd of July       Written then Oral
+    - Group 1 (Wednesday batch) -> 3rd of July       Written then Oral
     - Group 2 (Monday Batch)   -> 1st of August      Oral then Written
     If you want to take the exam at a later or earlier date (during one of the dates above) then your group it is possible to do so, you just have to ask the prof before the 1st of July